Insight

 China: Navigating Economic Transition to Participate in Future Growth

 While market sentiment on China has decreased among many investors, Barrow Hanley continues to remain positive on our Chinese portfolio holdings.
+Learn why.

 China was a key story for emerging market investors throughout 2023.
 The excitement of stimulus, unlocking of supply chains, and the re-opening in late 2022 and into early 2023, quickly faded as the Chinese government did not provide stimulus levels that other developed economies had provided for their citizens and thus dampened sentiment and constrained economic growth.
 Further, geopolitical tensions ran high earlier in the year prior to softening towards the end of 2023.
 Chinese stocks have traded at a discount to their emerging market peers for the last few years as China suffered its third consecutive year of underperformance (see Chart below).